An Introduction to the Physics of Cough

 The Extreme Pressures and Speed

-During intense coughing, pressures inside the chest cavity may reach over 300 mmHg (about three times the average normal blood pressure), and the air rushes out through the airways at about 800 km/h (85% of the speed of sound, or near transonic).
+During intense coughing, pressures inside the chest cavity may reach over 300 mmHg (about three times the average normal blood pressure).
+Then, air rushes out through the airways at near transonic speeds (~800 km/h, or 85% of the speed of sound).

-Due to the extreme cough airflow speeds, coughing is such an explosive process, that when repeated enough, causes trauma to the upper airway (larynx) and lower airway (trachea), which is known as “cough-induced” laryngotracheitis (CILT).
+Due to the extreme airflow speeds, coughing is genuinely an explosive process.
+As a result, when repeated enough, it causes trauma to the upper airway (larynx) and lower airway (trachea), which is known as “cough-induced” laryngotracheitis (CILT).

 Here is a list of the most common possible negative consequences of the extreme physics of repetitive cough when the body doesn’t get a chance to recover: